 its object in such a case, wherein it will be easily

 seen.
-The object of the professional trapper is the acquisition
+The object of the professional trappe

 of furs; and a prime fur skin should be without break or bruise,